DaliaBasa/Active-Directory/README.md

 - DIT - Directory Information Tree. </br>
 - Line of Business (LOB) - a general term which refers to a product or a set of related products that serve a particular customer transaction or business need.
 One of the set of critical computer applications perceived as vital to running an enterprise.
 - Namespace (NS) - Unique naming based on hierarchy and logic. </br>
-- SID - Security Identifires. </br>
+- SID - Security Identifires.
+An identifier for security principals that is used to identify an account or a group.
+Conceptually, the SID is composed of an account authority portion (typically a domain) and a smaller integer representing an identity relative to the account authority, termed the relative identifier (RID).</br>
 - SYSVOL - A folder which resides on each and every domain controller within the domain.
 It contains the domains public files that need to be accessed by clients and kept synchronised between domain controllers.
 Also keeps inside all files related to group policies and any startup scripts, logon scripts that were created and added to group policies. </br>
 #### Domain, Tree, Forest
 - An AD (Active Directory) domain is a group of users, devices that are part of the network (PC, printers, etc..), applications and other AD objects.
 They are all part of the domain, and are controlled by the DC (Domain Controller).
 An AD tree is a group of domains with a trust between them a parent-child relation and they share the same domain namespace.